christopheralan88/machine-hibernate/README.md

 # machine-hibernate

 This is a command line application that mimics a vending machine using an H2 database and Hibernate.
-Looking back, there are many thing I would do differently and I may go back and change some things, but it was good Hibernate practice at the time.
+Looking back, there are many things I would do differently, but it was good Hibernate practice at the time.
+I hope to eventually update this project.